100% Certified Authentic

 • Tri-Compax dial layout

-Unlike the car-centric racing watches we’ve outlined so far, Tudor took a slightly different turn by teaming up with motorcycle-manufacturer Ducati in 2011 to develop the Fastrider chronograph.
+Unlike the car-centric racing watches we’ve outlined so far, Tudor watch history takes us in a slightly different turn by teaming up with motorcycle manufacturer Ducati in 2011 to develop the Fastrider chronograph.
 To kick off the partnership, the pair presented a special edition Tudor Fastrider automatic chronograph dressed in Ducati’s red and black colorway.

 This paved the way for other Tudor Fastrider models to join the collection a few years later, complete with tachymeter-engraved ceramic bezels and various dial colors.
 Then in 2013, Tudor took it a step further with the Fastrider Black Shield variants, boasting full black ceramic 42mm cases and matching black dials.